Strategic Plan

 The School of St Jude has developed a five-year strategic plan (2019-2023), with seven focus areas, to help implement its vision and mission as well as ensure its long-term sustainability as a charitable organisation.

-Our students will be receiving a nation-leading and values-driven primary and secondary education.
+Our students are receiving a nation-leading, values-driven and holistic primary and secondary education.

-Our graduates will be actively demonstrating moral and intellectual leadership in community service, higher education, employment and entrepreneurship.
+Our graduates are actively demonstrating moral and intellectual leadership in community service, higher education, employment, and entrepreneurship.

-Our supporters will be internationally diverse and have a strong commitment to giving and advocating for our vision, mission and approach.
+Our supporters are internationally diverse and have a strong commitment to giving and advocating for our vision, mission, and approach

 Our organisation will have leadership and management that is locally driven, effective, transformative, adaptable and sustainable.